 When walking on the lamps, one lamp will break and fall down on this table with the player on it.

-The monitor and flipped cupbard shows the intended path forward.
+The monitor and flipped cupboard shows the intended path forward.

 A lamp creates a bridge to the table where the collectible and poster is.

-The collectilble and poster is once again in frame.
+The collectible and poster is once again in frame.

 Story snippet: There is a poster where the letters “WAR” stand out, and a picture of a nuclear explosion.

 In the next level we introduce moving platforms, these platforms takes the shape of malfunctioning drones.
 The first one we encounter just moves up and down. it’s easy to read, and it’s predictable.